ajcumine/pokelm/BLOG.md

             -> Task x result    --- return value
 ```

 I will explain why I end up using `Task.map2` now so this is easier to understand.
-In my pokemon page I need make three `Http.get` requests to return the whole pokemon model that I need to show what I want on that page.
+In my Pokemon page I need make three `Http.get` requests to return the whole Pokemon model that I need to show what I want on that page.
 One of these requests is dependant on the result of a previous request.
-All of the decoded data needs to be merged into a single pokemon record.
+All of the decoded data needs to be merged into a single Pokemon record.

 In order to get all this data I decided to turn my requests into `Tasks`, map the two tasks into one `Task`, then that would them be attempted.